easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

   were ingested into the EasyBuild framework codebase itself (see also :ref:`eb4_changes_ingested_vsc_base`), mostly to facilitate making EasyBuild compatible with Python 3.

-Note that specific Python packages may currently still be required for certain EasyBuild functionality, including ``keyring`` for the GitHub integration features, etc.
+Note that specific Python packages may currently still be required for certain EasyBuild functionality outside of the core functionality of building and installing scientific software, including ``keyring`` for the GitHub integration features (see :ref:`integration_with_github`), etc.

 .. _eb4_python3_support: